aether7/radiojs/README.md

 RadioJS is a library to provide you a way to communicate your components/objects via publisher/subscriber pattern.

-## Subscribe(channel, callback)
+## Subscribe(channelName, callback)

-Allows you to subscribe a chosen channel,
+Allows you to subscribe a chosen channel through a listener.
+When this channel emits something, it will notify all its listener to execute.

 **Example**
 ```javascript